Infinity-Corrected Tube Lenses

 These tube lenses are engraved with an arrow next to an infinity symbol (∞) to indicate which side of the lens should face the objective (infinity space).
 The TL600-A, TL400-A, TL300-A, TTL200MP, and TTL200MP2 tube lenses are designed with the same nominal track length of 420 mm, allowing tube lenses of different focal lengths to be interchanged without realigning the imaging device or objective.

-Some of these lenses can be custom coated with an AR coating optimized for transmission within the design wavelength range; contact Tech Support for details.
+Some of these lenses can be custom coated with an AR coating optimized for transmission within the design wavelength range; contact Tech Sales for details.

 Mounting Options